EldritchElli/SDW/Modes.md

 Tags: Check Science; Hours 4;

-You Craft 1 Item,

-You repair 1 Item, use up one Smithingstone of the appropriate Rank.
+You craft or repair one Item, crafting and repairing consumes resources specified on the Items block.